jgori-ouistiti/CoopIHC/docs/guide/agents.rst

     All 4 components default to their corresponding base implementation if not provided.

 You can check that the user model works as intended by bundling it with the task.
-Below, we try it out without an assistant, so we modify the task very simply by redefining its ``assistant_step()`` method.
+Below, we try out a bundle without an assistant, so we modify the task very simply by redefining its ``assistant_step()`` method to simply return the current state without any rewards or penalties.

 .. literalinclude:: ../../coopihc/examples/basic_examples/bundle_examples.py
     :language: python